urbantrout/docs/en/installation.md

 - **macOS/Linux/Unix:** `/etc/hosts`
 - **Windows:** `\Windows\System32\drivers\etc\hosts`

-You can test whether everything is set up correctly by pointing your web browser to `http://HOSTNAME/index.php?p=admin` (substituting `HOSTNAME` with your new web server’s host name).
+## Run the installer!

+Now that everything’s set up, point your browser to <http://example.com/admin>.
 You should get the Craft installation wizard, which will take you through a couple setup screens, and then perform the actual installation.

 [Composer]: https://getcomposer.org/